NicolaGernone/S3_Test_Project/satellite_field_monitoring/README.md

 # Satellite Field Monitoring

 This project is a Python application that monitors a list of fields using public NASA imagery from the Landsat 8 constellation.
 The imagery is provided by NASA through the Earth API.
+The application uses the Earth API to download the imagery and then uses the GDAL library to process the imagery and calculate the NDVI (Normalized Difference Vegetation Index) for each field.
+The NDVI is then used to determine the health of the field.

-## Environment Variables
+## Requirements

-The application requires the following environment variables:
+Setup the following environment variables:

-* `DATE`: The date to monitor the fields.
-* `API_KEY`: Your NASA API key.
+* `API_KEY` : your apy key for the Earth API
-* `BUCKET_NAME`: The name of your S3 bucket.
+* `BUCKET_NAME`: the name of the S3 bucket where the imagery will be stored
-* `FIELDS_CSV`: The path to your CSV file with the field data.
-* `AWS_ACCESS_KEY_ID`: Your AWS access key ID.
+* `AWS_ACCESS_KEY_ID`: your AWS access key id
-* `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key.
+* `AWS_SECRET_ACCESS_KEY`: your AWS secret access key
-* `AWS_REGION`: Your AWS region.
+* `AWS_REGION`: the AWS region where the S3 bucket is located
+* `USE_MOCK_S3`: set to `True` to use a mock S3 server for testing or `False` to use the real S3 server

-These environment variables should be set in a `.env` file in the project root.
+These environment variables should be set in a `.env` file in the project root obtained copying the env.example.

+The other variables are alreeady set with default values in the `.env` file.

 ## Setup

 1. Clone the repository.
 2. Navigate into the project directory.
-3. Use make to build the Docker container: `make build`
+3. Create a `.env` file copying the `env.exaple` and filling the missing data.

+## Usage

-4. Use make to run the Docker container: `make run`
+- Use make to run the script container: `make run`

 ## Docker

 You can run the application in a Docker container.
 Use the included `docker-compose.yml` file to build and run the Docker container.
+A very basic version to avoid slow build.

 ## Makefile

 You can use the included Makefile to build and run the Docker container.
 The following commands are available:

 * `make build`: Build the Docker container.
-* `make run`: Run the Docker container.
+* `make up`: Run the Docker container.
 * `make test`: Run the tests in the Docker container.
 * `make down`: Remove the Docker container.
+* `make run`: Build and run the Docker container.